 Influencer databases typically require a contract and a monthly subscription (fees range from hundreds of dollars to thousands of dollars per month).
 A few companies offer some aspects of the tools for free with a freemium model.
 Freemium models are free-to-use basic features and offer additional paid services.
 With a growing list of services and suppliers in the influencer space, marketers are wise to educate themselves on influencer databases and their alternatives.

-Comparing the benefits and drawbacks of databases to other popular methods of executing influencer campaigns can help brands find the method that best suits their needs.
+Comparing the benefits and drawbacks of databases to other popular methods of executing influencer campaigns can help brands find the method that best suis their needs.

 Databases are software, cloud-based directories containing all available data on influencers.
 This includes name, number of followers/subscribers, interests, frequency of posting, demographics of audience, and many others.
 These databases provide critical and actionable information to find and research influencers for brands to run sponsorships with.